 Partnerships are a big part of our work.
 Explore our key collaborations below:

-Achieved a B rating in forests and water security disclosure themes, reflecting steady progress in these areas.
+We achieved a B rating in forests and water security disclosure themes, reflecting steady progress in these areas.